carlosedubarreto/ceb_hubmocap/README.md

 ## Free alternative: Make the module yourself
-To make a module you'll need to install the python packages using  python embedded.
+To make a module you'll need to install the python packages using  python embeded.

-It's more complicated than the usual python installation (but not that much), if enough people show interest I can instructions explaining how to do it, so you can be able to use the addon.
+It's more complicated than the usual python installation (but not that much), if enough people show interest I can share more information explaining how to do it, so you can be able to use the addon.

 Instructions might change depending on the module, since it was needed to make the code to wrap all the dependencies into one folder (some projects like 4d humans uses the windows user folder to store some data, and I had to change the code.)